TownOfBrookline/general_bylaws/ARTICLE 02/ARTICLE 02.05.md

 The explanation and relevant data submitted by the petitioners for a petition article shall be included, together with article, in the combined reports.
+The Board of Selectmen and the Advisory Committee (or in the alternative to the full Advisory Committee a subcommittee of the Advisory Committee) each shall hold at least one duly noticed public hearing prior to a final vote of the Board of Selectmen or the Advisory Committee, as the case may be, on any article in the Warrant.
 The Board of Selectmen and the Advisory Committee shall prepare written reports, stating their recommendations and the reasons therefor, for all articles in the Warrant for a Town Meeting.
 The reports shall be included in the combined reports to be delivered or mailed as follows:

-The Town Clerk shall cause one copy of the combined reports to be delivered or mailed not later than the seventh day prior to each special Town Meeting and not later than the fifteenth day prior to the start of each
+The Board of Selectmen shall cause one copy of the combined reports to be delivered or mailed not later than the seventh day prior to each special Town Meeting and not later than the fifteenth day prior to the start of each